W3Layouts/gatsby-starter-delog/README.md

 * Once logged in you will find all the blog post listed here.
 * You can create, edit, update and delete like any CMS

+## Editing Meta Data
+Goto `gatsby-config.js`.
+Here you can edit following details
+* Title
+* Description
+* Site URL
+* Homepage Title
+* Homepage Description
+* W3Layouts Contact form domain verification key
+* and google analytics tracking id

 I hope you build a great website with Delog.
-This Starter is sponsered by [W3Layouts](https://w3layouts.com).
+If you like it please spread the word, Feel free to contribute and raise a pull request :)

-For issues,feedback on enhancement or sharing your new awesome website built with delog here.
-[Create New Issue](https://github.com/W3Layouts/delog/issues/new)
+For issues,feedback on enhancement or sharing your new awesome website built with delog.
+[Create New Issue](https://github.com/W3Layouts/delog/issues/new) Here

+### Upcoming Features Roadmap
+- [ ] Pagination for Blog
+- [ ] Socail Icons